-Surveys in this unit took place in late July 2022 with 165 sheep were classified which is much higher than the 113 classified last year.
-Of the 165 animals observed, the ratio yielded 65 rams:100 ewes:53 lambs.
+Surveys in this unit took place in late July 2022 and 165 sheep were classified which is much higher than the 113 classified last year.
+Of the 165 animals observed, a ratio of 65 rams: 100 ewes: 53 lambs was calculated.
 Lamb ratios are much improved from last year and slightly higher than the 5-year average as well as ram ratios.

 This herd continues to perform well with additional increases in the population.
-The Bloody Run portion of this unit has been removed out from the Jackson Mountains and will continue to do so from now on.
+TThe Bloody Run portion of this unit remains closed to California bighorn hunting for the time being, even though there appears to be an established population residing within that range (see below Unit 035B).
 With the releases that took place in the past within the Jackson's, this herd continues to increase and spread into areas that had not previously been occupied.
 The BLM and the NDOW conducted a collaring project in January 2020 for the purpose of monitoring separation of wild sheep with a domestic trailing route that is located on east side of the Jackson Mountains which has finally concluded.
 Age structure in both the male and female segment of this unit is strong.
 The population estimate for this unit reflects a drop only due to removing Bloody Runs bighorn sub-herd from the Jackson Mountains herd.
 The 2023 estimate for the Jackson Mountains bighorn herd once again increased last year.